heistp/irtt/doc/irtt-client.md

 **Note:** *wall* values are from Go's *time.Time.UnixNano()*, the number of nanoseconds elapsed since January 1, 1970 UTC

-**Note:** *monotonic* values are the number of nanoseconds since the start of the test for the client, and since start of the process for the server
+**Note:** *monotonic* values are the number of nanoseconds since some arbitrary point in time, so can only be relied on to measure duration

 - *seqno* the sequence number
 - *lost* the lost status of the packet, which can be one of *false*, *true*,